cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/local/local-management/arguments.md

 | ---------- | ------- | --------------------------- |
 | `protocol` | `auto`  | `TUNNEL_TRANSPORT_PROTOCOL` |

-Specifies the protocol used to establish a connection between `cloudflared` and the Cloudflare Global Network.
+Specifies the protocol used to establish a connection between `cloudflared` and the Cloudflare global network.
 Available values are `auto`, `http2`, `h2mux`, and `quic`.

 The `auto` value will automatically configure the `quic` protocol.
 If `cloudflared` is unable to establish UDP connections, it will fallback to using the `http2` protocol.